Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 Download the SDK from https://developer.wacom.com/developer-dashboard

 - Log in using your Wacom ID
-- Select **Downloads for signature**
+- Select **For signature** within **Download SDKs**
-- Download **Wacom Ink SDK for signatures for JavaScript**
+- Select **More info** within **Wacom Ink SDK for signatures for JavaScript**
-- Accept the End User License Agreement to use the SDK
+- Follow the instructions on the page to download the SDK

-The downloaded Zip file contains the Signature SDK for JavaScript.
+The downloaded file contains the legacy version of the Signature SDK for JavaScript within the `legacy` folder.

-The Signature SDK for JavaScript is distributed as two files:
+The legacy version of the Signature SDK for JavaScript is distributed as three files:

 1. signature_sdk.wasm – This is the SDK itself.
 2. signature_sdk.js – This is the JavaScript wrapper.